pulumi/docs/content/blog/hidden-costs-of-infrastructure-management/index.md

 The program has 3 key components:

-1. Strategic Leadership Engagement: Address key business challenges like security posture, cost optimization, and developer productivity.
+1. **Strategic Leadership Engagement:** Address key business challenges like security posture, cost optimization, and developer productivity.
-2. Architectural Review: Evaluate and refine platform engineering projects to enhance efficiency and scalability.
+2. **Architectural Review:** Evaluate and refine platform engineering projects to enhance efficiency and scalability.
-3. Hands-On Workshops: Equip your engineering teams with practical Pulumi skills through interactive technical sessions.
+3. **Hands-On Workshops:** Equip your engineering teams with practical Pulumi skills through interactive technical sessions.

 This program will help strengthen executive buy-in for your infrastructure initiatives while showcasing Pulumi's value to your peer engineering teams.

 If this sounds valuable, let’s discuss tailoring the agenda to fit your organization’s priorities.

-Register now, or contact your Pulumi sales team.
+Register now or contact your Pulumi sales team.